Andrew Triggs Hodge MBE

 At the 2013 GB Rowing Team Senior and U23 Trials held on 20/12 April at Caversham, Andy and Mohamed Sbihi won the men's pair.

 At the 2012 Olympic Games in London, Andrew raced in the men's four with Alex Gregory, Pete Reed and Tom James.
-Despite pressure from the experienced Australian crew, the oarsome foursome lead their final from the start to become Olympic Champions.
+Despite pressure from the experienced Australian crew, they led their final from the start to become Olympic Champions.

-Andrew, a former Oxford Blue, is the reigning Olympic Champion in the men's four, winning gold in Beijing in a thrilling race over Australia and France.
+Andrew, a former Oxford Blue, won gold in Beijing in a thrilling race over Australia and France.
 He was awarded an MBE in the 2009 New Year's Honours list in recognition of his achievement.

 During the 2012 World Cup Season, Andrew raced in the men's four.
 The newly formed crew won gold in both Belgrade and Lucerne.
 In Munich, the strong four from Australia pipped the British four to the post and took the gold.